bmkramer/101innovations-survey-data/NETWORK_VIZ_WORKFLOW.md

 - tool variables coupled with GEO and TMIE classification (to be used as modularities in network viz): [coupling_variables_toolID_TMIE_GEO.csv] (https://github.com/bmkramer/101innovations-survey-data/blob/network_viz/coupling_variables_toolID_TMIE_GEO.csv)

 ## Step 1: Convert co-occurrence matrix for import in Gephi
-I hope to start with the adjacency matrix of co-occurrence frequencies and load that into Gephi as per here: gephi/gephi#1143.
+Clean co-occurrence matrix for import in Gephi as described here: https://github.com/gephi/gephi/issues/1143.

 This will require some permutations that would be great if coded into R (but I'll probably do them in Calc for now):

-replace column names in first row with sequential numbers (as in first column), remove last column (with names) create separate csv with two columns: sequential numbers and names (e.g. current first and last column
+1) Replace column names in first row with sequential numbers (as in first column), remove last column (with names) This will create a csv that can be imported in Gephi and will be automatically processed into an edge table

+2) Create separate csv with sequential numbers, names (e.g. current first and last column).
+Add columns for research activity, research phase, TMIE en GEO classification
-The first permutation is necessary to import the csv into Gephi and have it processed properly into an edge table The second permutation enables import in Gephi as node table.
+This csv can be imported into Gephi as node table.